Skip to contents

 modelled

-Model output from processing the raw dataframe with something like poission_locfit_model
+Model output from processing the raw dataframe with something like poission_locfit_model - a dataframe with columns:

 • time (ggoutbreak::time_period + group_unique) - A (usually complete) set of singular observations per unit time as a `time_period`